 But, speaking from an industry standpoint, yes, ABM has been proven to drive results for those companies that have implemented it.
 With 97 percent reporting higher ROI, that’s pretty conclusive evidence to argue against.

-Marketers in 2018 are considering ABM a no-brainer, and you’ll be hard-pressed to find a CEO who isn’t interested in comprehensive sales and marketing alignment.
+Marketers have witnessed the gains other companies have experienced from implementing an account-based marketing strategy and are ready to begin incorporating it themselves.
+Across departments, teams are becoming more receptive to ABM and you’ll be hard-pressed to find a CEO who isn’t interested in comprehensive account-based sales and marketing alignment.

-As martech capabilities expand, the ABM barrier to entry may be lowered for many B2B firms, making its adoption more ubiquitous moving forward.
+As martech capabilities expand and ABM software becomes commonplace, the barriers to utilizing ABM solutions may be lowered for many B2B firms, making its adoption more ubiquitous moving forward.

 ABM is shown to outperform traditional marketing in:

 - Close rates.

 - Customer lifetime value.